 A protégé of legendary Vogue editor Diana Vreeland, Ira had introduced the Western world to Afghani sheepskin coats through a collaboration with Anne Klein, before meeting Sylvia who was then designing hand-stitched velvet coats.
 Fast-forward thirty years, and after establishing Seret & Sons – the globally renowned purveyor of Silk Road splendors, most notably hand-carved furnishings exactingly-upholstered with the tapestry-woven kilims found in the countries of the former Persian Empire (Ira’s “medium” if you will, one that’s often been imitated, though never quite duplicated) – Sylvia and Ira have, with their son, Sharif, opened Inn of the Five Graces; where everything just begs to be touched, seen, or (in the case of breakfast in the courtyard as well as the cookies at turndown) tasted.

-Says Ira, “I'm proud that ours is a family owned hotel (which is becoming rarer these days); and while Sylvia and I are the artists and designers who conceived the hotel to showcase our combined artistry, it’s our youngest son, Sharif, who developed and fashioned the property into the world-class, award-winning, luxury hotel it's become.”
+Says Ira, “I'm proud that ours is a family-owned hotel (which is becoming rarer these days); and while Sylvia and I are the artists and designers who conceived the hotel to showcase our combined artistry, it’s our youngest son, Sharif, who developed and fashioned the property into the world-class, award-winning, luxury hotel it's become.”

-The closest you’re ever going to get to sleeping inside of Jeanie’s bottle (or Ali Baba’s cave, for that matter) – only with the most wonderful concierge I’ve encountered in the past decade, and a genuinely attentive staff – Inn of the Five offers guests the unique opportunity to luxuriate in color-saturated surroundings that champion multiculturalism, while showcasing the incredible furnishings created by and for Seret & Sons (a mere five minute walk away).
+The closest you’re ever going to get to sleep inside of Jeanie’s bottle (or Ali Baba’s cave, for that matter) – only with the most wonderful concierge I’ve encountered in the past decade, and a genuinely attentive staff – Inn of the Five offers guests the unique opportunity to luxuriate in color-saturated surroundings that champion multiculturalism while showcasing the incredible furnishings created by and for Seret & Sons (a mere five minute walk away).
 Words like “enchanting” and “magical” have become rhetorically hyperbolic, but even they can’t quite do justice to Santa Fe’s Inn of the Five Graces.

 Inn of the Five Graces